Is WordPress the Right Choice for My Artisan Website?

 - It is easy to use – If you have used word processing software like Microsoft Word, you’ll be able to understand and use the post and page editing features of WordPress.

 - It gives you complete control over the design of your website – WordPress is so easy to use, it makes creating and managing a website available to almost everyone.
-It gives you the freedom to do everything yourself if you’d like to so you are no longer dependent on a designer.
+It gives you the freedom to do everything yourself if you’d like to so you are no longer dependent on a designer or developer.

 - There are a lot of plugins to choose from – See above but add in the danger of choosing a rogue plugin that crashes your site.
 Not pretty or fun and certainly a huge time suck if you’re not careful.